LacunaSoftware/docs/docs.en-us/articles/grant-id/on-premises/windows/index.md

 ## Installation Package Setup

-1. Create a working directory, for example: "C:\GrantId-Install"
+1. Create a working directory, for example: `C:\GrantId-Install`
 1. Unzip the installation package into a subfolder with the same name as the package (in the working directory).